What is a transportation management system (TMS)?

 TMS also lowers shipping costs.
 By automating the rating comparison process, the software helps identify the most cost-effective options, including some that might be missed using a manual process.

-Load optimisation is another area where TMS trims costs.
-Building pallets with rule-based optimisation helps companies gain efficiencies and operate at scale.
+Load optimization is another area where TMS trims costs.
+Building pallets with rule-based optimization helps companies gain efficiencies and operate at scale.

 2. Real-time visibility